-The container should be removed and the ball of compost put into a hole in the garden without exposing the roots.
-The plant should be well firmed by treading and well watered, the watering being continued for two or three weeks, in dry weather spraying the foilage as well as watering the roots.
+The container should be removed and the ball of compost put into a hole in the garden without exposing the roots (see special instructions for vines, p.8).
+The plant should be well firmed by treading and well watered, the watering being continued for two or three weeks, in dry weather spraying the foliage as well as watering the roots.